Punk blues: Related bands

 With their 1988 album Prison Bound, the punk band Social Distortion began incorporating rockabilly, country, and blues influences into their music.
 In the same time period, Rollins Band performed punk-inflected blues jams.
 In the early 1990s, British musician PJ Harvey also explored an avant-garde variant of the style.

+American rock band L.A.
+Guns have been associated with the blues-punk sound.
+Particularly on their EP Wasted.
 The Detroit garage rock scene that bore bands such as the White Stripes, inspired by Flat Duo Jets, continues to thrive with punk blues musicians and bands that can be tied to the style, such as the Detroit Cobras, Geraldine, Mystery Girls, Soledad Brothers, the Von Bondies, and many others.
 The MemphisAsheville band the Reigning Sound and the Boston band Mr. Airplane Man also plays in this style.

 The indie rock bands the Kills and Deadboy & the Elephantmen have been associated by the media with a punk/blues sound.
+American rock band The Steel Crows are the most prominent contemporary band to be associated with this sound.